brianmueller/cssi-curriculum/_lessons/app-engine/01-gae-launch-app.md

 It also counts to 100 when we change the url to `/count`.
 Our new handler at work!

 Let’s not be so repetitive.
 We can continue to edit our application and see the updates immediately in the browser.
 We can edit our launched app to add all sorts of Python expressions and functions.

-Go ahead and try it out!
+# Conclusion:
+App Engine quickly gets us off and running with the basic boilerplate of an app.
+It's now up to us to use our Python skills to get that app to do what we want.
+The possibilities are endless!